sakhnik/qr-o-punch/README.md

 * Create instructions in Ukrainian language
 * Wrap the startup code in try .. catch and display startup errors
 * Rename Finish to Display
-* Add the Back button to Finish
+* Add the Back button to Finish, make application resilient without reloading